solarvps/askthecompany/README.md

 A simple questions and answers application intended for internal company use.
 It allows employees to (anonymously, if they wish) ask questions that can be answered by an assigned set of managers.
 Email alerts are sent when new questions are asked or answered, and all activity on answers is logged in an activity log.
 Questions and Answers can be categorized, archived, and searched.
-Currently only support AD authentication for admin access.
+Currently only supports AD authentication for admin access.

 Build using CodeIgniter, with a little help from Twitter Bootstrap, Parsley.js, Font Awesome, and Animate.css.